oblivious-file-sharing/libristretto-elgamal/README.md

 This library provides a compact way to encrypt long messages with ~1x expansion, which we now describe.

-### ◆ Background: Karosawa encryption ###
+### ◆ Background: Kurosawa encryption ###

-We first revisit Karosawa encryption, which is designed for the multi-recipient setting, as follows.
+We first revisit Kurosawa encryption, which is designed for the multi-recipient setting, as follows.

 Consider that a sender wants to send `M_1`, `M_2`, ..., `M_n` to receivers `U_1`, `U_2`, ..., `U_n`, respectively, where `Q_1`, `Q_2`, ..., `Q_n` are the receivers' public keys, respectively.
 The sender can generate one big ciphertext: